 A third witness on Tuesday, Kevin Mitchell, chairman of the Business Travel Coalition, doubted the companies' efficiency claims, particularly that they would give consumers better service and save money.

 "It is important to note that high profits may indicate any number of developments.
-One is that carriers have in fact realized claimed efficiencies," said Mitchell, according to the testimony released ahead of the hearing.
+One is that carriers have in fact realised claimed efficiencies," said Mitchell, according to the testimony released ahead of the hearing.

 Another explanation, he said, was that the profits came from the companies' dominance of the market or from hampering consumers' efforts to effectively price shop.

-Mitchell took issue with the merger as being good for consumers: "From a consumer standpoint - individual traveler or corporate travel department - there are few benefits to offset the negative impacts of this proposed merger that include reduced competition, higher fares and fees and diminished service to small and mid-size communities."
+Mitchell took issue with the merger as being good for consumers: "From a consumer standpoint - individual traveller or corporate travel department - there are few benefits to offset the negative impacts of this proposed merger that include reduced competition, higher fares and fees and diminished service to small and mid-size communities."

 Johnson said he expected the transaction to close in the third quarter.

 Lawmakers from the Senate Judiciary subcommittee have also announced plans for a hearing on the proposed merger, with no date set so far.